mmenavas/marvelous-memory/README.md

 - Use of tailwind for quick styling work.

 ## Roadmap:
-- Render baord as a grid.
-- Display game stats.
-- Lot's of UI improvements to support various screen sizes.
+- Improve logic to detect mistakes (e.g. if I open a new card, and then open a previously revealed card that does not match the new card, that should be counted as a mistake).
+- Add support for language selection.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).